GenesysPureConnect/Squire/README.md

 * **undoStateChange**: The availability of undo and/or redo has changed.
 The event object has two boolean properties, `canUndo` and `canRedo` to let you know the new state.
 * **beforePaste*: The user is pasting content into the document.
 This gives a consumer the option to prevent the paste operation before Squire does any processing of the paste event.
 * **willPaste**: The user is pasting content into the document.
 The content that will be inserted is available as the `fragment` property on the event object.
 You can modify this fragment in your event handler to change what will be pasted.
 You can also call the `preventDefault` on the event object to cancel the paste operation.
+* **willDrop**: The user is dropping content into the document.
+The original data transfer object is available as the `dataTransfer` property on the event object.
+In some browsers, we can determine the location of the drop, which will be available as the `selection` property on the event object.

 The method takes two arguments: